mikejoh/gk/CAPA/README.md

   * **resource** - Performs operations on cluster resources directly.
 It can be used to get, create, apply, delete replace or patch resouces on your cluster.
   * **suspend** - Suspend execution, either for aduration or until it is resumed manually.
   * **plugin** - Is a task that allows you to run an external plugin.
-  * **containerset** - Run multiple containers ina single Pod.
+  * **containerSet** - Run multiple containers ina single Pod.
 Consolidate Pod spin-up time into one step in your workflow.
   * **data** - Get data from S3.
   * **http** - Is a task that allows you to make HTTP requests.

-* Template invocators:
-  * **Steps** - A steps template you define your tasks in a series of steps.
+  * **steps** - A steps template you define your tasks in a series of steps.
 The structure of the template is a "list of lists". you can use synchronization to run the inner ones one by one.
 Control execution can be done with e.g. `when:`.
+Can include `container`, `scripts` or `dag`.
     * Outer lists will run sequentially
     * Inner lists will run in parallel
-  * **DAG** - Define tasks as a graph of dependencies.
+  * **dag** - Define tasks as a graph of dependencies.
 In a DAG, you list all your tasks and set which other tasks must complete before a particular task can begin.
-Tasks without any dependencies will run in immedately.
+Tasks without any dependencies will run in immediately.

-DAG = specify dependencies and allow for maxiumu parallelism.
+DAG = specify dependencies and allow for maximum parallelism.

 ## Workflows